 Radionuclide therapies in treating metastatic prostate cancer

-Prostate cancer that has metastasised to the bones can also be treated by means of radioactive radium, which targets the bones.
-The principle in this type of radionuclide therapy is to introduce the radioactive substance to the immediate vicinity of the cancer cells and then apply radiotherapy, even if the prostate cancer has extensive metastases in the bones.
-External radiotherapy is not an option in that situation.
-Clinical trials have proven the radium-223 radionuclide therapy to be well tolerated and efficient and to even improve survival.
-Singular bone metastases can also be treated with external radiotherapy, if necessary.
+Prostate cancer that has metastasized to the bones can also be treated by means of radioactive radium, which is a radioactive tracer that targets the bones.
+The principle in this type of radionuclide therapy is to introduce the radioactive substance to the immediate vicinity of the cancer cells and thus irradiate the cancer cells there.
+This also makes it possible to simultaneously irradiate bone metastases at very different sites of the body.

 The Lu-177 PSMA treatment regimen is tailored to the needs of each individual patient and is usually administered 2–6 times over the course of 4–6 weeks.
-Patients can usually be discharged on the same day.
-Our medical team will continue to monitor the patient’s blood values during the treatment cycle.
+The patients can usually be discharged on the same day.
+Our medical team monitors the patient’s blood values throughout the treatment cycle.